darkhelmet/verboselogging/posts/finally-mapreduce-for-profit.md

 All in all, MongoDB has some very powerful features, not the least of which is its built in MapReduce functionality.
-If you are in that range where using Hadoop might be overkill, but MySQL just can’t hack it (either in volume of data or processing capability), then MongoDB is probably your choice.
+If you are in that range where using Hadoop might be overkill, but MySQL just can't hack it (either in volume of data or processing capability), then MongoDB is probably your choice.
 Put it to work, shard it, MapReduce it.

 Then make a weird 10 minute music video of it.
-I’m looking at you Lady Gaga.
+I'm looking at you Lady Gaga.